alvarog2491/bank-client-subscription-classifier/docs/docs/mlflow/v1/08_conclusions.md

 ## V1 Summary

-The main focus was establishing a robust **MLflow-based infrastructure** for experiment tracking, model registry, and reproducible ML pipelines rather than achieving the highest possible competition score, and this has been accomplished.
+The V1.0 system establishes a **MLflow-based infrastructure** for experiment tracking, model registry, and reproducible ML pipelines, prioritizing architectural stability over immediate maximization of the competition score.

 ## Key Achievements